-Several respondents highlighted the importance of ICT solutions (e.g. websites, electronic signature) in supporting their systems of students grants and loans.
-Due to these facilities students have equal access opportunities to various services from all over the world.
-These services include online applications, disbursement of support directly to students accounts and access to relevant information concerning e.g. payment plan.
+Several respondents highlighted the importance of ICT solutions (e.g. websites, electronic signature) in supporting their systems of student grants and loans.
+These systems afford students the opportunity to access various services from all over the world.
+These services include online applications, disbursement of support directly to students' accounts and access to relevant information concerning, for example, payment plans.